 A bit like Donald Rumsfeld’s “unknown unknowns”, Mrs May does not seem able to grasp that she needs to show that she’s got it.

 Major did not have it, but found it in his time in office.
 Brown never had it.
-Ed Milliband never had it, but embarrassingly David Milliband did.
-That must make for slightly strained family gatherings.
+Ed Milliband never had it, but embarrassingly David Milliband did, which must make for slightly strained family gatherings.

 What is “it”.
 Charisma?
 Empathy?
 Speed?
 All of the above, wrapped with the self-confidence to handle whatever is coming.